Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Looking Towards Castle Square from the Warsaw Tower

-I spent about fifteen minutes taking in the views from the top of the Warsaw Tower.
-After descending the tower’s steps, I went to my next stop, which was St. Anne’s Church.
+I spent about fifteen minutes taking in the views from the top of the tower.
+After descending the steps, I went to my next stop, which was St. Anne’s Church.

 Looking Opposite of Castle Square from the Warsaw Tower